romange/blog/content/post/single_threaded_redis.md

 which is 93% higher than the single server cost.

 So far I talked about economy of scale and why pooling of resources is more efficient than employing multiple independent capacities.
-The same economy of scale makes amazon.com more efficient than multiple independent shops, for example.
+The same economy of scale, btw, improves the efficiency of large retailors like amazon.com compared to flock of small independent shops.

-There are additional factors that make horizontal systems less efficient.
+There are additional factors that make horizontal systems less efficient:
-I believe that any experienced DevOp will agree with me that managing a fleet of `N` servers is more complicated than managing a single server.
-Finally, horizontally scalable system might impose additional restrictions on specific api calls.
-Specifically with Redis, Redis Cluster does not provide the same semantics as a single node Redis: one can not use transactions or multi-key operations covering multiple nodes.
-In addition, Redis Cluster requires more memory per stored entry.
+I believe that any experienced devop would agree that managing a fleet of `N` servers is more complicated than managing a single server.
+Also, horizontally scalable system might impose additional restrictions on how the system is used.
+Specifically with Redis - Redis Cluster does not provide exactly the same semantics as a single node system: one can not use transactions or multi-key operations covering multiple nodes, it lacks multi-database support and can not issue consistent management operations like `flushdb`, `save` etc.

 The goal of this section is not to persuade you that vertical scale is strictly better than horizontal scale - obviously vertical scale is bounded by physical limits of its host and can not be always chosen.